GeospatialPython/pyshp/README.md

 ## Editing Shapefiles

 The Editor class attempts to make changing existing shapefiles easier by handling the reading and writing details behind the scenes.
+This class is experimental and should be avoided for production use.
+You can do the same thing by reading a shapefile into memory, making changes to the python objects, and write out a new shapefile with the same or different name.

 Let's add shapes to existing shapefiles: